colinmurphy/magento-behat/README.md

 # Intro

-For running Behat 3 tests in Magento 1.
-In beta so info to follow.
+In beta.
+For running Behat with Magento (1 currently not 2).

 # Run tests

 You can run all profiles with bin/run_all.sh

-# Installation
+# 1. Installation

+## 1.1. composer.json

     {
         "require-dev": {
             "behat/behat": "3.2.2",